voytmv/DanItFinalProjectBI/README.md

 # DanItFinalProjectB

-Hi everyone!
+PRESENATION text by slides below:

+### Slide 2:

 My name is Mykyta and I have almost finished my Business Intelligence courses and now I am working on my final project(invesetigation) with Chicago police dataset!

-PRESENATION text by slides below:

-Slide 2:
+### Slide 3:

 This dataset reflects reported incidents of crimes that occurred in the city of Chicago from 2021 to present days